gPhantasm/zeroranger-green-arrange/README.md

 You can watch this [video showcase](https://youtu.be/PsD7ZGAG230) to get the gist of it.

-This is available as either a standard deltapatch based mod, or a musicpack for the [ResourceManager mod](https://juliascythe.net/2024/10/04/resource-manager.html) which allows for easy switching between packs.
+This is available as a musicpack for [JuliaScythe](https://github.com/juliaScythe/)'s [ResourceManager](https://juliascythe.net/2024/10/04/resource-manager.html), which allows for easy switching between packs.

-I would recommend using [JuliaScythe](https://github.com/juliaScythe/)'s ResourceManager.
-It allows for easy customization of the mod via its `.json` file, and now supports palettes as well.
-The only advantage of the included deltapatch is the included flavour text and simpler setup.
+Alternatively, you can just copy the music files and overwrite the originals if you do not feel like modding the game.
+Be warned that many tracks will be excluded this way as the vanilla game cannot randomize track selection.

 It should also be noted that many of the .ogg files present in this mod are heavily edited compared to their album counterparts to fit the context of this game.
 Please support Resonant Union and System Erasure by [buying the album yourself](https://resonantunion.bandcamp.com/album/zeroranger-arranged-album-green-arrange), if you enjoy this mod.
-A hell of a lot more work went into these tracks actually being made than what little work I did to fit them into the game.

 ## Installation